-Doing so not only maximizes your investment earnings, but more importantly, it brings you closer to the end of the finish line – financial freedom.
+Doing so not only maximizes your investment earnings, but more importantly, it brings you closer to the end of the finish line, which is achieving financial freedom.

 Furthermore, it’s important to realize that investing is a skill.
-Hone it and you get better at it with time.
+Thus, you need to hone it so that you can get better at it through time.

-And to guide you with your investing journey, here are the five financial stages and investment goals you should go through in your life.
-Five points which I learned from a BPI Investment Fund manager who taught me about life cycle investing.
-I hope you will find this information as helpful as I did.
+I learned these from a BPI Investment Fund manager who taught me about life cycle investing.
+So, I hope you’ll find this information as helpful as I did.

 Stage 1: Orientation – Eager Beginner